Director of the RAISE Center

-Dr. Josie Badger received her Bachelor’s degree in Disability Law and Advocacy from Geneva College, a Master’s in Rehabilitation Counseling from the University of Pittsburgh, and a Doctorate in Healthcare Ethics from Duquesne University.
-In 2014, Josie founded J Badger Consulting Inc., where she provides consulting services for organizations, including the PEAL Center, on transition and leadership development.
-She is the Co-Director of the national RSA-Parent Training and Information Center (PTI) technical assistance center (RAISE).
-She is also the campaign manager of the #IWantToWork Campaign to improve the employment of people with disabilities.
-She serves as a board member of the United Way of Southwestern PA and FISA.
+Dr. Josie Badger received her Bachelor’s degree from Geneva College in Disability Law and Advocacy, a Master’s from the University of Pittsburgh in Rehabilitation Counseling, and a Doctorate from Duquesne University in Healthcare Ethics.
+In 2014 Josie founded J Badger Consulting Inc. where she provides youth development and disability consulting services for organizations, on transition and leadership development.
+She is the Director of the national RSA-Parent Training and Information Center technical assistance center (RAISE).
+She is the Campaign Manager of the United Way if Southwestern PA’s #IWantToWork Campaign, to improve the employment of people with disabilities, is a Field Organizer for the Family Care Act that supports paid family leave, and is the developer of TRAIL, a statewide advocacy and lobbying training program.
+She serves as a board member of the United Way of Southwestern Pennsylvania, The Woodlands Foundation, the Mary Grace Hospice Foundation, and FISA.
 In 2012, Dr. Badger was crowned Ms. Wheelchair America.
-Previously, she was an author for the Center for Disease Control and Prevention for the book Launching into Adulthood, and she served as president of the National Youth Leadership Network and the Pennsylvania Youth Leadership Network (PYLN).

 Myriam V. Alizo

-Myriam Alizo has over 17 years of experience helping parents navigate the special education system.
+Myriam Alizo has over 20 years of experience helping parents navigate the special education system.
 She worked for NJ Parent to Parent and for Parent to Parent of Miami (FL) before moving to NJ, where she now works for SPAN, the Parent Training and Information Center of New Jersey, helping to start and run parent groups and conducting bilingual special education trainings.
 At SPAN, she also works for the Center for Parent Information and Resources (CPIR), the national organization that provides information and products to the network of Parent Centers.
-Myriam is currently a member of the NJ Special Education Advisory Council (NJSEAC) and the advisory board for the National Center for Dispute Resolution in Special Education (CADRE); she was a member of the National Center for Learning Disabilities’ (NCLD) Parent Leader Team and is a consultant for Understood.org.
-Myriam also coordinated the English-Spanish Glossary for OSEP.
+Myriam also works as a bilingual Family Centered Services Technical Assistance Specialist for NEPACT (PTAC Region A).
+Myriam is currently a member of the advisory board for the National Center for Dispute Resolution in Special Education (CADRE); she was a member of the National Center for Learning Disabilities’ (NCLD) Parent Leader Team.
+Myriam coordinated the English-Spanish Glossary for OSEP.
 Myriam has a bachelor’s degree in electronic engineering from the Simón Bolívar University in Caracas, Venezuela.
 Myriam is the proud mother of two young adults with amazing talents.
-Myriam enjoys cooking, practicing yoga and working out; and recently became a Zumba instructor.
+Myriam enjoys cooking, practicing yoga and working out.
 Myriam lives in New Jersey with her two daughters and her husband.